isw-kudos/kudos-docs/docs/boards/kubernetes/index.md

 ### Setup Storage

-Kudos Boards requires a Mongo database and an S3 file storage.
+Huddo Boards requires a Mongo database and an S3 file storage.
 If you already have equivalent services already then you can use your existing details in the config below, otherwise you may follow our instructions to deploy one or both of these services as follows:

 1. [Mongo database](/boards/kubernetes/mongo)
 1. [S3 storage](/boards/kubernetes/minio)